zyrikby/pyenv-pip-upgrade/README.md

 ## Description
-This is a [pyenv](https://github.com/pyenv/pyenv/) that allows you to update all packages in particular or all pyenv environments excluding *system*.
+This is a [pyenv](https://github.com/pyenv/pyenv/) plugin that allows you to update all packages of particular or all pyenv environments excluding *system*.
 It supports both *conda*- and *pip*-based environments.

 ## Usage